markpenaranda/paynamicsjs/README.md

 })
 ```

+### Serve the HTML with paymentSignature as the value for the form.
 ```
 serve this html to your customer and it will be routed to paynamics' web page payment. notice that the value of the form is the string from generateSignature function above..